Octopus Energy: History

-In 2020 Octopus completed two funding rounds totalling $577m, making the company the highest funded UK tech start-up that year.

-In November 2020 Octopus acquired Manchester-based smart grid energy software company Upside Energy, which in June 2021 rebranded as KrakenFlex.

-The same month saw Octopus launch the not-for-profit Octopus Centre for Net Zero (OCNZ), a research organisation tasked with creating models and policy recommendations for potential paths to a green energy future.
+In 2020, Octopus completed two funding rounds totalling $577 million, making the company the highest funded UK tech start-up that year.
+In November 2020, Octopus acquired Manchester-based smart grid energy software company Upside Energy, which in June 2021 rebranded as KrakenFlex.
+In the same month Octopus launched the not-for-profit Octopus Centre for Net Zero (OCNZ), a research organisation tasked with creating models and policy recommendations for potential paths to a green energy future.

 In February 2021, CEO Greg Jackson said on a BBC News interview that Octopus does not operate a human resources department.
 In March 2021 the Financial Times listed Octopus at number 23 on their list of the fastest growing companies in Europe.

-In July 2021 Octopus rose 12 places on the UK Customer Service Index to 17th, making it the only energy company in the Top 50.
+In July 2021, Octopus rose 12 places on the UK Customer Service Index to 17th, making it the only energy company in the Top 50.

-In 2021, Octopus built the UK's first R&D and training centre for the decarbonisation of heat.
+Also in 2021, Octopus built the UK's first R&D and training centre for the decarbonisation of heat.
 Located in Slough, the centre will train 1000 heat pump engineers per year and develop new heating systems.

-In September 2021, Octopus was appointed as the Supplier of Last Resort (SOLR) for Avro Energy, acquiring Avro Energy's domestic customers and increasing their customer base to 3.1m customers.
+In September 2021, Octopus was appointed as the Supplier of Last Resort (SOLR) for Avro Energy, acquiring Avro Energy's domestic customers and increasing their customer base to 3.1 million customers.

 In November 2021, Octopus announced in Manchester that it had signed a deal with the city region as part of a bid to become carbon neutral by 2038.

+In December 2022, Octopus Energy acquired UK-based Zestec Renewable Energy.

-In October 2022, Octopus reached an agreement to acquire Bulb Energy's 1.5 million customers.
+In October 2022, Octopus reached an agreement with the UK Government to acquire Bulb Energy's 1.5 million customers, at a time of high volatility in energy costs.
+The government provided funding to allow Octopus to procure energy for ex-Bulb customers for that winter.
+In July 2024, Octopus was expected to repay the government £2.8 billion, comprising £1.6bn drawn from that funding and £1.2bn profit from falling energy costs.